codingtherapist/codingtherapist/README.md

 I enjoy:
 * community building
 * learning in public
-* advocating for the mental, emotional, and physical well-being of developers
+* advocating for the well-being of developers
 * problem-solving creative solutions for accessibility <br><br>

 🌱 I’m learning: